LeKovr/consup/README.md

 ```

-Running `fidm start` in application will start ins container and all not started dependencies.
+Running `fidm start` in application dir will start its container and all not started dependencies.

-All containers with same row `consup/postgres mode=common` will share the same postgresql database cluster
+All containers with same row `consup/postgres mode=common` in config will use the same postgresql database cluster

 Dependensies
 ------------